FAQs

 • The relevant form of music discussed at your singing assessment (sheet music or chord charts).

-• Backing tracks (ideal to achieve an authentic sound, and great tools to use for vocal practice purposes).
+• Backing tracks (ideal to assist to achieve an authentic sound, and great tools to use for vocal practice purposes).

-• An exercise book to record singing lesson notes.
+• An exercise book for singing lesson notes.

 • Plastic folder with clear plastic inserts for singing work sheets and exercises.